owo-lang/MLPolyR/README.md

 Call `mlpolyrc` with ommand line switch `-S` emits assembly code without linking, which is a viable option if you only want typechecking programs.
 Other switches all requires linking.

+Now you can call with `-t` to typecheck only without doing codegen.